 By using the radio buttons, you may view data by the Issue Date Fiscal Year of by Funding Fiscal Year.
 In most cases, the Issue Date and Funding Fiscal Years coincide, although in some cases, delays in issuing an award and award close outs will cause the Issue Date of an award to be outside the of the Funding Fiscal Year.

 Objectives: The PHEP program is a critical source of funding, guidance, and technical assistance for state, territorial, and local public health departments.
 Preparedness activities funded by the PHEP program are targeted specifically for the development of emergency-ready public health departments that are flexible and adaptable.
 These efforts support the National Response Framework (NRF), which guides how the nation responds to all types of hazards including infectious disease outbreaks; natural disasters; biological, chemical, and radiological incidents; and explosions.
 To help public health departments with their strategic planning, CDC identified 15 public health preparedness capabilities to serve as national public health preparedness standards.
 State and local jurisdictions can use CDC's Public Health Preparedness Capabilities: National Standards for State and Local Planning to better organize their work and identify the capabilities they have the resources to build or sustain.
 These standards help ensure that federal preparedness funds are directed to priority areas within individual jurisdictions.
-The 2012 PHEP program is currently funded via a joint cooperative agreement award and aligned with the Hospital Preparedness Program (HPP).
+The 2020 PHEP program is currently funded via a cooperative agreement award.
 PHEP program guidance assists the 62 PHEP awardees in demonstrating measurable and sustainable progress toward achieving the 15 public health preparedness capabilities and other activities that promote safer and more resilient communities.